ROUTINE CLEANINGS AT GLEN COVE DENTIST

 In Glen Cove, routine cleanings are essential for maintaining optimal oral health and function.
-During these visits, Dr. Gaeta and his team will carefully clean, polish and floss your teeth to remove hardened plaque, tartar and bacteria.
+During these visits, the dental team will carefully clean, polish, and floss your teeth to remove hardened plaque, tartar, and bacteria.
 Together with diligent brushing and flossing at home, routine cleanings can help achieve and maintain healthy teeth and gums.

-During a routine cleaning, Dr. Gaeta will remove bacteria, plaque and tartar buildup from your teeth surfaces.
+During a routine cleaning, the dentist will remove bacteria, plaque, and tartar buildup from your tooth surfaces.
 They may also perform other preventive services during the same visit, such as dental sealants and fluoride treatments.

 There are different types of dental cleanings, based on your needs.
 But all have the same end goal — to remove harmful bacteria and reduce your risk for dental issues.